Fall 2025 Admission Ambassadors

 Minor: Politics

 About me: Stella is a second-year student from Portland, Oregon, and is planning on majoring in American Studies with a Politics minor.
-She enjoys running, relaxing at Tiernan, wandering around the village, and keeping up with local politics.
-She plays for Weasels (5c Club Basketball), so if she’s not off at a tournament on the weekends, you can find her doing work by the pool, listening to music on the lawn, doing pilates or yoga, or on a day trip to the beach.
-Her favorite spots on campus include Tiernan Field House, the Motley Coffeehouse, and the GJW outdoor patio.
+She is a Mellon Mays Undergraduate Research Fellow, and outside of class enjoys running, relaxing at Tiernan, wandering around the village, and reading on the lawns.
+She plays for the Weasels (5C Women’s Club Basketball), so if she’s not off at a tournament on the weekends, you can find her doing work by the pool, doing pilates or yoga, or on a day trip to the beach.
+Her favorite spots on campus include Tiernan Field House, the Motley Coffeehouse, and Jaqua Lawn.
 On a warm night, you can usually find her on late-night walks with friends around the other 5cs.

-Ask me about: 5c club sports, writing application essays, dorm life, joining 5c clubs, off-campus volunteer opportunities, getting into LA without a car, voting/voter registration.
+Ask me about: 5c club sports, writing application essays, dorm life, joining 5c clubs, getting into LA without a car, voting/voter registration, and humanities research opportunities.

 she/her